iansltx/BusinessDays/README.md

 The start date passed into the calculators can be a DateTime or DateTimeImmutable, or a subclass thereof.
 The value returned will be a clone of whatever was passed in, with its timestamp updated.

-This library should conform to PSRs 1, 2 and 4, and requires PHP 5.5 or newer.
+This library should conform to PSRs 1, 2 and 4, and requires PHP 5.5 or newer (5.6 recommended).
+5.6 is the oldest version of the runtime that has automated tests running.

 ## Install